What is a trade mark examination report?

 This might sound like a generous timeframe, but there are a few things to keep in mind:

-• You may need to gather evidence or obtain documents.
-Depending on the objection, preparing a strong response can take time.
+- You may need to gather evidence or obtain documents.
+Depending on the objection, preparing a strong response can take time — particularly if you need to compile evidence of use.

 The best approach is to respond well before the deadline.
 This gives you the most flexibility if further issues arise or if the examiner requires additional information.